 In addition to her marketing and enrichment work, Sarah is a writer.
 She is the creator and publisher of Gish Picks: A Guide to Cultural Activities for Families, her popular weekly e-guide to cultural activities for families in the greater Houston area that is emailed to parents and caregivers and loaded onto Facebook and twitter.
 Her annual guide, The Summer Book®: A Guide to Houston Day Camps and Classes for Kids and Teens, has become THE resource parents turn to for summer camp ideas.
 And since 1997, she has been writing a monthly column about art films called “Gish at the Movies” for 002+ Magazine.
 She has done freelance writing for Arts + Culture Magazine Houston; CultureMap; Glasstire; Houston Community Newspapers; Houston Family Magazine; My Table Magazine; Texas Family Magazine; and Texas Meetings and Events Magazine.
 In 2011, she ventured back into the wild world of radio (she had dabbled at KTRU-FM as a teen and was a DJ in Japan in the 1990s).
 Sarah has an occasional show on KPFT-FM called “Only Connect: Exploring People and Places that Make Houston Great”, in which she interviews notable and interesting Houstonians about their lives, their work, and the places they oversee.
 She also has a Facebook page, Houston Gems in which she highlights gems in Houston (people, places, events, or sites) each week.
 And finally -- she tweets from www.twitter.com/sarahgish and uses several hashtags: #houstongems, #gishpicks, and #thesummerbook.
 Follow her and learn all about what makes Houston cool!

 Ms. Gish believes in preserving and promoting Houston as well as being a changemaker in the world.
 In 2007, she rallied a group of artists, architects, preservationists, and concerned citizens to get the city to designate the Landmark River Oaks Theatre and the Alabama Theatre sites and their shopping centers as city landmarks so that they would not be demolished.
 In addition to helping save the movie theatres, Sarah was instrumental in keeping a cell phone tower from being placed on her children’s school’s grounds and in getting more safety precautions as they were building a new school.
 She continues to monitor and fight for preservation and other causes that she updates people on via social media on a regular basis.
 Knowing that the best way to preserve history for future generations is by reaching youth, she became the co-producer and preservation consultant on a cd of songs about historic Houston landmarks with family recording artist Leah White called “Our Roots Are Strong” which was released in 2011 in honor of Houston’s 175th birthday.
-Click here for Sarah’s “Simple Steps to Being a Changemaker” and a list of Houston nonprofits she recommends getting involved with to make our city a better place.
+For a handy dandy list of easy ways to change the world, click here for Sarah’s “Simple Steps to Being a Changemaker.”

 In 2003, Sarah returned to her artistic roots by creating art out of recycled materials.
 Her first and now defunct art car, the “Artmobile,” rolled in the 2004 Art Car Parade, and her second art car, HUBBA HUBBA ART CAR, rolled in the 2011 Parade.
 It’s all about subjects dear to her heart: female energy and divinity (see her artist statement here).
 She has shown her conceptual assemblages and photographs at The Art Car Museum, Bering and James Gallery, Caroline Collective, Houston Central Library Art Gallery, DiverseWorks, Lawndale Art Center, Mind Puddles Gallery, and Super Happy Fun Land.
 Click here to access her portfolio and here for her artist statement.
 Not one to sit still, in 2011 Sarah launched a new art adventure: BOTTLE CAP MAMA jewelry.
 Her earrings, necklaces, and rings are all made out of re-purposed bottle caps and other found objects and each piece is handmade by Sarah.
 Check her Facebook page for images of her latest creations and customers.
 Her jewelry is sold exclusively at Body Mind & Soul.